 - APR.
 The card offers an introductory APR of 0% on purchases for 12 months from the date the account is opened.
 The APR is also 0% for 12 months on balance transfers, beginning on the date of the transfer and when transfers are completed within four months from the date the account is opened.
-After the introductory period, the APR for purchases and balance transfers is either 12.99%, 17.99%, or 22.99%, depending on your creditworthiness.
+After the introductory period, the APR for purchases and balance transfers is between 12.99% and 22.99% (variable), depending on your creditworthiness.
 These APRs also vary based on the prime rate.
 There is a penalty APR of up to 29.99%, which is applied to your account if you make a late payment or if a payment is returned.

 - Earn Cash Back.
 You are able to earn 5% cash back in quarterly categories.
-For example, from January to March, you could earn 5% at Macy’s, drug stores, and fitness clubs.
+For example, from April to June, you could earn 5% at The Home Depot and home furnishing and home and garden stores.
 Purchases outside of the active category earn 1% cash back.
 There is a $300 annual cash back maximum that may be earned, except when shopping with Citi Bonus Cash Center’s 400-plus retailers, which allow unlimited cash back earnings (and average about 5%).

 - Dividend Dollars.
 Cash back is earned in the form of Dividend Dollars.
 You are able to earn a maximum of 300 Dividend Dollars per year (January to December) and can redeem them for checks in $50 increments.
 Dividend Dollars that are earned on purchases through the Citi Bonus Cash Center are not subject to the $300 yearly maximum.
 You also earn $5 cash back on individual balance transfers made of at least $1,500.
 Dividend Dollars do not expire as long as you make a qualifying purchase every 12 months.